imagine-space/TOMLWORKCV/README.md

 I am a full-stack software engineer with a diverse range of technological interests.
 I achieved a distinction in a Masters course in Virtual and Augmented Reality at Goldsmiths College where my final project explored machine learning and human movement.
 Most recently I worked for crowdfunding firm Republic where I led a team to deliver regulatory software.

 I have 4 years experience as a Ruby on Rails platform engineer with extensive experience building high quality and reliable software.
-Next I intend to expand my knowledge of development operations through Kubernetes and Terraform.
+Next I intend to gain professional experience of development operations through Kubernetes and Terraform.
 Furthermore I aim to integrate the power of artificial intelligence with my platform developer expertise.

 ## Work Experience